asbjornenge/tezos-randomizer/README.md

 Tezod Randomizer "Oracle".

 It's a smart contract that you can call to get a random number between X and Y.

-It has an [api]() that is used to generate new entropy every 30 minutes.
+It comes with a [service](https://github.com/asbjornenge/tezos-randomizer-service) that can be used to generate new entropy every X minutes (currently every 30 minutes for mainnet).

-It also has entrypoints and view where you can "bring your own entropy".
+It also has `entrypoints` and `views` where you can "bring your own entropy".

+If you use this software, donate :point_right: tz1UZZnrre9H7KzAufFVm7ubuJh5cCfjGwam

 ## Contracts